Download our Free App to your IPhone or AndroidBack

 Visit the Life Central website for more details.

-Normanby Park has just opened a brand new Learning Garden where small groups of children or adults can come and learn about nature and nurture through hands on gardening.
+Normanby Park has a new Learning Garden where small groups of children or adults can come and learn about nature and nurture through hands on gardening.

 As part of the session called "Science in the Garden" they conduct scientific experiments and make observations about the plants and the conditions they are growing in.
 This fits in with the updated National Curriculum.

-Please contact Rachel Holmes, Learning Officer at North Lincolnshire Museum on 01724 297055 to find out more.
+Please contact the Learning Team at North Lincolnshire Museum on 01724 297055 to find out more.
 Also visit the Normanby Hall website for lots of other things to do.

 The Young Inspectors team is a group of young people who are trained and supported to inspect services across North Lincolnshire.
 As part of the inspection process, they will: